freefiona85/testForFullStack/README.md

 ### What will you do, in general?

 1. Create a simple frontend that can read API from backend and display it to user.
+Note the details when you create the FE.
 2. Create a simple backend that can read external API feed and serve it to frontend when called.
 3. Create unit testing for each of your app so it will survive changes.
 4. Deploy your application on a simple stack that's available to the public, like EC2 instance, your private server, or local kubernetes.